Vancouver Island Air

 Vancouver Island Air is a Vancouver Island seaplane company serving the British Columbia Coast, based in Campbell River.

 History

-The airline has been in operation since 1985, offering charter and scheduled service with single and multi-engine aircraft on floats from Campbell River, British Columbia.
-The company was started by Larry Langford with a Cessna on floats and has grown to include five aircraft.
+The airline has been in operation since 1985, offering charter and scheduled service with single DHC3T (Turbo Otters) aircraft on floats from Campbell River, British Columbia.
+The company was started by Larry Langford with a Cessna on floats and has grown to include two aircraft.
 It received media publicity during the 2010 Winter Olympics.

 Destinations

-Vancouver Island Air provides a year round scheduled service to various destinations including:
+Vancouver Island Air provides a year-round scheduled service to various destinations including: